bertieucbs/aws-kendra-metadata/README.md

 ## Getting Started

-### Step 1
+### Step 1 : Helper exporter code and lambda function

 ##### Prerequisites

 **Note** : *Any latest version of Node.js installed.
-At the time of writing this tutorial the version of Node is v12.16.1.
+At the time of writing this tutorial the version of Node used is v12.16.1.
 Ensure its in your classpath. *

 1. Create a folder 'KendraMetaData' on your local or [AWS Cloud9](https://aws.amazon.com/cloud9/) and download the 'exportDocumentsKendraMetadata.js' node.js file in it.
 Run 'npm install' to install the dependancies listed in 'package.json' file.
 2. Within 'KendraMetaData', create two more folders 'data/documents/' and 'data/metadata/'